 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-Cash bears no interest and short-term investments are redeemable at any time without penalty.
-The fair value of cash and short-term investments approximate their carrying values due to the immediate or short-term maturity of these financial instrument.
+The fair value of cash approximates its carrying values due to the immediate or short-term maturity of this financial instrument.
 Other current financial assets and liabilities are not exposed to interest rate risk because they are non-interest bearing.